Get started with MU

 Career prospects

 The online MPA degree’s structure considers the aspirations of current public affairs workers interested in accelerating their career through management- and analytics-focused knowledge and their applications in the field.
-As you commit to this path, you’ll:
+Over the course of this program, you will have the opportunity to:

-- Be able to apply classroom knowledge to major public policy and management issues through practical, real-world experiences;
+- Apply classroom knowledge to major public policy and management issues through practical, real-world experiences.

-- Learn about the techniques and methods for promoting diversity directly from industry professionals, including international scholars, government and nonprofit leaders; and
+- Learn about the techniques and methods for promoting diversity directly from industry professionals, including international scholars, government and nonprofit leaders.

 - Discover new ways to analyze, evaluate, propose and facilitate solutions meant to tackle current policy challenges.